SibonayK/AzureFilesBackupToAnotherFileShare/README.md

 1. Snapshot source share.
 2. Copy snapshot just taken to the target share using azcopy --sync.
 3. Snapshot target share.
 Result is both snapshots are the same.
-4. Repeat steps (1-3) using Task Scheduler to replicate more snapshots on a schedule of your choosing.
+4. Repeat steps (1-3) using Task Scheduler or Azure Batch to replicate more snapshots on a schedule of your choosing.
 Sync will only transfer new files or files that have changed, and will also remove deleted files from target.
 5. You specify the maximum number of snapshots you would like to keep.
 Once you hit this, this script will automatically remove your oldest snapshots, ensuring you don't hit the Azure Files snapshot limit and so are always able to take new snapshots.

 ![solution overview](./AzCopyBackup.png)